 - Gravel Road (drippy first layer)

 - Putty Knife

 - Green Patina Spray

 - Blue Shop Towels

 To start the project, I painted the bust with one coat of Butter Cream chalk mineral paint and allowed it to dry overnight.

 To create the base drippy look before the aged patina finish (layers), use a contrasting color of your choice (dark colors if the background is white) and apply it with a putty knife by scraping it gently across the high points of your project.
 Be mindful of the placement and where you want the drips to occur.
 For example, I purposely didn’t apply the paint near the face because I think he’s BEAUTIFUL. 🙂

-While the paint is still wet, use a spray mist bottle with water to create the drippy look.
+While the paint is still wet, use a spray mist bottle with water to create a drippy look.
 You will need a lot of towels for this process because it can get messy.
-Spray in short burst directly where you want the runs to occur.
+Spray in a short burst directly where you want the runs to occur.
 Have fun with it!
-After your project is dried (dry time is important between layers and should be allowed to dry thoroughly), it’s time to add the layers of an aged patina finish.
+After your project is dried (dry time is important between layers and should be allowed to dry thoroughly), it’s time to add the aged patina finish layers.